Bitstream-Labs-AI/standards-and-research/CODE_OF_CONDUCT.md

 ### 5. Reporting and Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team responsible for enforcement at **[conduct+github-standards-and-research
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team responsible for enforcement at **[conduct+github-standards-and-research@bitstreamlabs.ai](mailto:conduct+github-standards-and-research@bitstreamlabs.ai)**.
-@bitstreamlabs.ai](mailto:conduct+github-standards-and-research
-@bitstreamlabs.ai)**.

 All complaints will be reviewed and investigated promptly and fairly.
 The Project Maintainers are obligated to respect the privacy and security of the reporter of any incident.